bernardo-gomez/Fast_URL_Checker/README.md

    - It uses a 10-second HTTP timeout (default value);
    - It runs six concurrent processes ( default value).

+ This URL checker also ignores URLs that partially match strings listed in the "exclude" file. check_url.cfg defines the pathname to the "exclude" file.

  This package assumes that the input file is an ALMA CSV file.
   Example: